tefkah/thesis-writing/My Main Goal Is to Show How the Berry Phase Approximates Topological Phase.md

 ctime: 20210512160337
 ---

-# My main goal is to show how the Berry phase approximates topological phase

-# The main goal of my case study on FQHE is to show that the Berry phase can approximate the topological phase

 In my chapter [[FQHE or anyon chapter|Structure FQHE/anyon chapter]], I am talking a lot of bullshit, which makes me forget my main goal:
 Show how to approximate the [[The configuration space explanation of anyons]] using the  [[Geometric Phase]]/[[Berry phase]].